 - Remove pot from stove and strain through a fine metal sieve into the bowl of a stand mixer fitted with the whisk attachment.
 Beat egg white mixture on high speed until glossy, stiff, pillowy meringue peaks form and bowl is cool to the touch – this will most likely take 5 to 10 minutes.

 - Swap out the whisk attachment for the paddle on your stand mixer.
 On medium speed, begin adding the butter a few squares at a time, beating until fully incorporated.
 Continue with this process until all butter has been added and buttercream is thick, creamy, and silky smooth.
 If the buttercream seems to curdle or turn soupy, keep beating!
 This is common with ingredients of different temperatures and should right itself if you’re patient.
-See post for troubleshooting if needed.170 grams (6 ounces, 1½ sticks) unsalted butter, room temperature, cubed
+See post for troubleshooting if needed.170 grams (6 ounces, 1½ sticks) unsalted butter

 Macaron Assembly